-The Office of Student Conduct (OSC) supports the university's educational mission and goals by engaging and empowering students, staff, and faculty in the process of creating a safe, orderly, and positive university environment.
-Our efforts will facilitate and support community values, standards, and expectations that enhance just disciplinary processes, student learning, and support student intervention efforts.
+The mission of the Office of Student Conduct is to support the university's educational mission and goals by engaging and empowering students, staff and faculty in the process of creating a safe, orderly and positive university environment.
+Efforts will facilitate and support community values, standards and expectations which enhance just and fair disciplinary processes, student learning and support student intervention efforts.

 All students are responsible for becoming familiar with the Student Code of Conduct.
-For clarification or questions pertaining to the Student Code of Conduct, please contact the Office of Student Conduct or Office of Student Success and Enrollment Management.
-Outcomes to violations of the student Code of Conduct generally result in a Student Conduct Hearing and sanctioning.
+For clarification or questions pertaining to the Student Code of Conduct, please contact the Office of Student Conduct or Office of the Vice President for Student Affairs and Enrollment Management.
+Outcomes to violations of the Student Code of Conduct generally result in a sanctioning via the student disciplinary process.
 As a result of sanctioning, a student disciplinary file is created and housed within the Office of Student Conduct.
 Additional outcomes may include, but not limited to:

-- A disciplinary file, whether sanctioned or not, will remain in the Office of Student Conduct (OSC) for a period of five years after the last day of enrollment or graduation; - A suspension or expulsion is noted on your academic transcript and is a permanent notation; - Colleges and universities can request copies of disciplinary records to review to determine admission; - Failure to complete disciplinary obligations will result in an administrative hold on a student's account which will prohibit the student from accessing all student information (i.e., academic and financial aid); - In the event of disciplinary probation, a student will not be allowed to serve in a leadership capacity at the University during that period.
+- Failure to complete disciplinary obligations will result in an administrative hold on a student's account which will prohibit the student from accessing ALL student information (i.e., academic and financial aid); - A suspension or expulsion sanction is noted on a student's academic transcript and is a permanent notation; - Colleges and Universities can request copies of disciplinary records to review to determine admission; - In the event of disciplinary probation, during that period, a student will not be allowed to hold student leadership roles or participate in membership intake activities at the University. - Failure to complete disciplinary obligations will result in an administrative hold on a student's account which will prohibit the student from accessing all student information (i.e., academic and financial aid); - In the event of disciplinary probation, a student will not be allowed to serve in a leadership capacity at the University during that period. - In accordance with the Board of Regents of policy, student conduct records and/disciplinary action records, and any elements thereof, shall be retained for five years after a student graduates or the date of student's last attendance (O.C.G.A.
+9-3-26).
+(BOR Records Retention Manual)

 In an effort to advance the mission of the Office of Student Conduct, it will require that all constituents of Fort Valley State University assist.
 This means that all members of the University community must report any violations of the Student Code of Conduct.
-In addition to reporting violations to any administrative offices-including, but not limited to Fort Valley State University Police and the Office of Student Conduct-for referral and subsequent processing, all are encouraged to report violations using the following link: https://publicdocs.maxient.com/incidentreport.php?FortValleyStateUniv.
+In addition to reporting violations to any administrative offices-including, but not limited to Fort Valley State University Campus Police and the Office of Student Conduct-for referral and subsequent processing, all are encouraged to report violations using the following link: https://publicdocs.maxient.com/incidentreport.php?FortValleyStateUniv.